pjbijman/KickStarter/ReadMe.txt

-3.4		Add a entity to Model Typeconverter for the new entity in KickStartrer.Service.Conversion 3.5		Create a xUnit test in Kickstarter.ServiceLayer.Tests.Controller.api with the name of the new controller 3.6		Compose the xUnit test according to the requirements 3.7		Complete the controller so it passes the test (TIP! do one action at a time)
+3.4		Add a entity to Model Typeconverter for the new entity in KickStartrer.Service.Conversion 3.5		Create a xUnit test in Kickstarter.ServiceLayer.Tests.Controller.api with the name of the new controller 3.6		Compose the xUnit test according to the requirements 3.7		Create a xUnit test in KickStarter.ServiceLayer.Tests.Conversions with the name of the new TypeConverter 3.8		Compose the xUnit test for the mapping both way's 3.9		Complete the controller so it passes the test (TIP! do one action at a time)

 4. Steps to add a dataservice for the new entity (KickStarter.DataLayer)
 =======================================================================